MichaelEdwardBlack/DnDWorlds/Characters/Vladamir/Campaign/Conditions.md

 Weaponized Sabotage: The conjured elementals at the water source strongly suggest a deliberate plot to destabilize the East by poisoning its lifeline.

-Possibly Linked to Werewolves: The coastal town’s wolf-curse may be part of the same network of afflictions.
+Possibly Linked to Werewolves: The [Seaside](./Geography/Seaside.md)’s wolf-curse may be part of the same network of afflictions.
 Both involve unnatural transformations/draining tied to magical corruption.

 Not Just Waterborne: While dead fish were found, the severity of symptoms suggests the water is one vector among many.
 Something deeper (necrotic magic, planar influence, or a pact) is driving the Bloodless Death.